Facts About Our Work in the Dominican Republic

 Food For The Poor began working with Caritas Archdiocese of Santiago to establish the Santiago Housing Project.
 Located in the northern part of the country, Santiago is the second-largest city in the Dominican Republic, and due to its location and fertile land, it has a robust agricultural sector, which has made it a leading exporter of rum and cigars.
 But pockets of extreme poverty exist for many of the people in the rural communities.
 Food For The Poor is building homes through a General Housing Program in both Puerto Plata through the Diocese of Puerto Plata (Caritas Diocesana de Puerto Plata/Pastoral Social/Obispado de Puerto Plata) as well as with Caritas Arquidiocesana de Santiago.
 These concrete-block homes will have a full bathroom inside, a small kitchen and a zinc roof.

 In 2016, thanks to Food For The Poor donors, the Hato Del Yaque Health Center was built and provides free medical consultations and prescriptions for the elderly who cannot pay.
 The clinic charges a small fee for those who can pay for services in order to keep the center self-sustaining.
 The Santiago Health Center also provides medical service for the La Canela, La Herradura and El Guayabal communities.

 - Water is a critical need in the Dominican Republic, especially in the remote and border areas.
 More than 40 water projects have been established, including the Angostura Water Project in 2018.
-Food For The Poor is committed to supplying clean water through wells, filtration, gravitational and other distribution systems.
+Food For The Poor is committed to supplying clean water through wells, filtration, gravitation and other distribution systems.

 - Food For The Poor also has initiated community development projects that include: housing, clinics, agriculture, animal husbandry and women’s vocational training projects.